mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 ## Example Use Cases

-- Staged rollout of configuration chages, including tuning adjustments and new Kubelet features.
+- Staged rollout of configuration chages, including tuning adjustments and enabling new Kubelet features.
+- Streamline cluster bootstrap.
+The Kubeadm folks want to plug in to dynamic config, for example: [kubernetes/kubeadm/28](https://github.com/kubernetes/kubeadm/issues/28).
-- More easily run tests with different Kubelet configurations (can dynamicly set the configuration from the test, via the API server).
+- Making it easier to run tests with different Kubelet configurations, because you can specify the desired Kubelet configuration from the test itself (this is technically already possible with the alpha version of the feature).

 ## Primary Goals of the Design